DanielPerezMoralesDev13/Python-Introduccion/README.md

 > [!NOTE]
 > _These files are designed to be explored sequentially for a progressive understanding of Python._

+## ***Contributions***

+> *Contributions are welcome!
+If you have suggestions, corrections, or wish to add additional content to this guide, feel free to open an issue or submit a pull request.
+Your assistance is crucial in making this guide a comprehensive and up-to-date reference for the development community.*

+## ***License***

+> *This repository is published under the MIT License.
+Feel free to use, modify, and distribute the content in accordance with the terms of this license.*

 **I hope they are useful in your Python learning journey!**